-If you’re using a professional photographer for an advertising shoot for example, they may use HSB to change the tone of an image.
-To make the colour richer, or more subtle, for example.
+For example, if you’re using a professional photographer for an advertising shoot, they may use HSB to change the tone of an image.
+To make the colour richer, or more subtle.
 To lighten or darken the overall colour mix.
 But if they do that, they’ll explain what they’re doing and why.
 And it’ll be clear they’ve used HSB to make those changes.

 CMYK stands for Cyan, Magenta, Yellow and Blac(K).
 It’s the main colour system used for printing (with pigments), rather than for colours on screen.